-Pictures I took while touring across the Scottish east coast.
+A collection of pictures I took while touring the Scottish east coast.

-About 16 miles down south is Stonehaven (2), a town with the best ice-cream I had in Scotland.
+About 16 miles south is Stonehaven (2), a town with the best ice cream I had in Scotland.

 ..and offer plenty of scenic spots to explore.

-Arbroath itself is notable for its cathedral ruins from 12th century...
+Arbroath itself is notable for its cathedral ruins from the 12th century...

-Following the coastline gets you on a few sandy beaches..
+Following the course gets us on a few pretty sandy beaches.

-The forest then ends at another, nice sandy beach.
+The forest then ends at another nice beach.

-Further south is St Andrews (6), another town with interesting cathedral ruins..
+Further south is St Andrews (6), another town with impressive cathedral ruins..

 And also a castle.